Neuroblastoma Treatment (PDQ®)

 The following tests and procedures also may be used to determine the stage:

 - Lumbar puncture : A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
-This is done by placing a needle between two bones in the spine and into the spinal column.
-A sample of CSF is removed and checked under a microscope for signs that the cancer has spread to the brain and spinal cord.
+This is done by placing a needle between two bones in the spine and into the CSF around the spinal cord and removing a sample of the fluid.
+The sample of CSF is checked under a microscope for signs that the cancer has spread to the brain and spinal cord.
 This procedure is also called an LP or spinal tap.

 - Lymph node biopsy : The removal of all or part of a lymph node.
 A pathologist views the tissue under a microscope to look for cancer cells.
 One of the following types of biopsies may be done: